Summery and Context

 This second article in the series presented the Customer Touchpoints canvas as a tool for measuring the customer’s journey.
 After the first article of our series presented the context of a successful data strategy, this article explains how to move from the overall objectives of a phase to SMART objectives with measurable KPIs starting with the representation of the customer journey.
 In the next article, we will show you how to use the Analytics Maturity model to determine where you stand and define the next best step on the path to your data strategy.

 Did we awake your interest in the development of data strategies?
-Then take a look at our Datengipfel Seminars Data Strategy for beginners and Data Thinking for advanced participants.
+Then take a look at our Datengipfel Seminars Data Strategy & Culture for beginners and Data Design Thinking for advanced participants.
 Or contact us if you have any further questions.